 Ever since I was young I have spent more of my weekend camping in the Yorkshire Dales than at home.

-- Best Places For Camping In The Yorkshire Dales
+- Best Places For Campsites In The Yorkshire Dales

 - Pateley Bridge